 The Samsung Odyssey G9's build quality is great, similar to the Samsung Odyssey G7.
 The screen is made out of decent-quality plastic, and the stand is metal but covered with a plastic shell.
 This plastic shell is fairly thin and feels like it can break easily when removed; however, it shouldn't be a problem when installed.
 Also, the headphone hook is pretty flimsy.
 There aren't any issues with the overall construction, but it wobbles a lot, which is somewhat expected of a center-mounted super ultrawide monitor.

 The Samsung Odyssey G9 has a VA panel, but its contrast ratio is only decent, making blacks look grayish in the dark.
 It's just a little lower than the advertised 2500:1; however, it can vary between individual units.
-Furthermore, it gets much worse with local dimming enabled, as it causes black level to rise significantly.
-With local dimming, the contrast ratio drops to 446:1.
+The local dimming doesn't seem to do much in SDR, as the contrast remains almost unchanged.
+That said, it's much lower with local dimming enabled in HDR, as the large vertical dimming zones also light up the black squares in our test pattern, causing the contrast to drop to 446:1.
+In regular content, the contrast is expected to drop with local dimming enabled.

 Unfortunately, the Samsung Odyssey G9's local dimming is terrible, and it only works in HDR, not in SDR mode.
 There are only vertical lighting zones, so the entire column lights up if there's a small object anywhere on the screen.
 When lit, the black level rises significantly and is very distracting, as there's a big difference between the zones that are lit and those that aren't.
 Zone transition seems to be faster in the middle than at the edges of the screen, so while the center zones react quickly to objects going in and out, the zones at the edges of the screen are almost always on.
 Overall, it looks better without local dimming in regular HDR content.